kristofk-com/kristofk.github.io/_posts/2019-01-20-A-new-beginning.md

 ---
-published: false
 title: A new beginning
+date: 2019-02-03
 ---

-Hello there,
+Hello new world...

-Welcome to the new face of kristofk.com.
-This is the new version of kristofk.com.
-The previous version was created with WordPress.
-However for the content that is hosted on this website I decided that a static website would be better suited so here we are.
+This is the new face of kristofk.com.
+This version of the website is static so it should much better than the previous version which was developed using Wordpress.

-The previous version of this website with all my old blog posts and content can still be found at [wp.kristofk.com](https://wp.kristofk.com) which of course stands for wordpress.kristofk.com.

-The reason I'm keeping the old website is because I spent a lot of time developing content for it and also, it host my [micro.blog](https://micro.blog/kristofk) account.

-Going into the future only this website will receive new content and updates.
+All my previous content still lives securely on the previous version of my website available at [old.kristofk.com](https://old.kristofk.com).